Updated: Aug 20, 2021

 Some supplements and vitamins are most effectively delivered to the body sublingually, but you may not be someone who is used to that process, so it can feel weird at first.
 And it can be a total bummer of a way to start or end a day if the oil doesn’t taste good.
 Cornbread Hemp’s CBD oils have appealing tastes without the additive filler of artificial flavoring.
 (We have to be honest—the idea of “mint chocolate” oil is the opposite of appealing.
 That is only our opinion, though.)

 CBD oil taken sublingually provides greater bioavailability of the ingredients to the body, and the effects kick in faster than they do with products that are swallowed or chewed and swallowed.
 Taking CBD oil sublingually is the best way to manage your dosage precisely and find the correct dose for you.

-If oil is not the best way to take CBD for you, then try the capsules or gummies.
+If oil is not the best way to take CBD for you, then try the CBD oil capsules, gummies and CBD oil drops.
 We even have full spectrum CBD creams and an organic CBD balm!
 Different people have different ideas about the easiest way to take CBD.
 No matter what way you choose to take CBD, know that all ingredients in Cornbread Hemp’s products that can be organic are USDA organic, and our CBD oil is sustainably sun-grown without fertilizers or pesticides right here in Kentucky.

 Our products are full spectrum to allow for the best entourage effect on your system for maximum benefit.
 We have some of the best reviewed CBD oils, CBD topicals, CBD capsules, and CBD pet products available on the internet and they can be safely and legally delivered right to your doorstep.